 The problem is the negative voices swirling around in our heads, the well-meaning, ill-timed advice from friends or the notion that we can figure this out on our own and it will all be fine.
 But, it isn’t.
 I think we get to the place where we have no other choice but to find God and His way.

 In this age of immediate gratification, we can’t fathom going the slow way, but often it’s the little steps taken everyday that lead to progress.
 No pressure, no weight, just one foot in front of the other much like following the “yellow brick road” that led to the adventures and lessons, that led to the “Wizard of Oz” and finally that led to the power (faith) that was inside all along to get back home.

 Maybe “everything” is not always supposed to work out.
 If it did, we may never find the path God intended for us all along.
 You see, it’s in the hard places that we finally acknowledge we need God and where new life is forged.

-Jackie Tinkler is the Co-Founder and Ministry Development Director of Something More and lives in Birmingham, Alabama.
+Jackie Tinkler is the Co-Founder along with Amber Edwards of Something More and lives in Birmingham, Alabama.
 She has been ministering to women for 20 years as a Women’s Ministry Director, Counselor and Producer.
-She is co-writing a Women’s Small Group Study “Something Beautiful” and when not leading women to freedom can be found worshipping at Church of the Highlands, decorating her friends homes, enjoying time with her family and chocolate lab Nelson or sitting in the balcony at the Alabama Theatre.
+She has also written a women’s small group study “Something Beautiful” and when not leading women to freedom can be found worshipping at Church of the Highlands, decorating her friends homes, enjoying time with her family and chocolate lab Nelson or sitting in the balcony at the Alabama Theatre.